tjfulle/Modulecmd.py/README.md

 When the developer works on the project requiring `ucc-1.0`, the appropriate module is be loaded, putting the the compiler in the environment's `PATH`.  `ucc-2.0` can later be accessed by unloading module `ucc-1.0` and loading `ucc-2.0`.

 This example is meant to merely demonstrate a simplistic usage of `Modulecmd.py` modules.
-This document describes the `Modulecmd.py` module Framework in more detail.
+This document describes the `Modulecmd.py` module framework in more detail.

 ## A Note on Terminology